 There was a time before the best navigational apps when your only option for planning routes – whether walking or cycling – was with a good old-fashioned paper map and compass*.
 However, now there are hundreds of apps designed to help you plot your next outdoor escape.

-*Disclaimer: Navigation apps are great but just remember a paper map and compass won’t ever run out of batteries or stop working in bad weather.
+*Disclaimer: The best navigation apps are great but just remember a paper map and compass won’t ever run out of batteries or stop working in bad weather.
 It’s always advisable to take one as a backup, but you will know how to read and use both properly just in case.

 OS maps have been keeping outdoor explorers on track in the UK since 1791 – how they’ve gone digital